Can Medical Assistants Start IVs? State-by-State Analysis

 Where IV therapy fits in healthcare settings

-Even in states that allow IV therapy, some healthcare settings may not delegate this task to medical assistants.
-Hospitals tend to reserve IV insertion for nurses due to patient complexity and risk.
+Even in states that allow IV therapy, some healthcare facilities may not delegate this task to medical assistants.
+Hospitals tend to reserve IV insertion for nurses due to patient complexity and risk over an extended period of monitoring.

-In urgent care or outpatient clinics, trained MAs may assist with preparation or monitoring—but not insertion, depending on the state.
+In urgent care or outpatient clinics, trained medical assistants may assist with preparation, patient comfort, and monitoring but not insertion, depending on state regulations.
 Understanding your workplace protocols is just as important as knowing the law.

-This ties into your day-to-day responsibilities, which include patient intake, vitals, and lab prep, as outlined in the article on medical assistant daily tasks.
+This ties into your day-to-day responsibilities, including patient intake, vitals, wound dressings, and lab prep, as outlined in the article on medical assistant daily tasks.

 Medical assistant IV therapy FAQs